Dungeons & Dragons Expert Set: 1983 revision

 The Mentzer Expert Set featured art by Larry Elmore, and was published as a boxed set with dice and two books: the 64-page Expert Set rule book and the 32-page (with an outer folder) module Isle of Dread.

-The 10th Anniversary Dungeons & Dragons Collector's Set boxed set, published by TSR in 1984, included the rulebooks from the Basic, Expert, and Companion sets; modules AC2, AC3, B1, B2, and M1, Blizzard Pass; Player Character Record Sheets; and dice; this set was limited to 1,000 copies, and was sold by mail and at GenCon 17.
+The 10th Anniversary Dungeons & Dragons Collector's Set boxed set, which was published by TSR in 1984, contained the rulebooks from the Basic, Expert, and Companion sets; as well as the modules AC2, AC3, B1, B2, and M1, Blizzard Pass; the Player Character Record Sheets; and dice; this set was limited to only 1,000 copies, and was sold both by mail and at GenCon 17.

 Contents

 The Expert Set consists of one rulebook and an adventure module, X1-The Isle of Dread.
-The Expert Set rulebook covers character levels 4–14, and begins with an introduction to wilderness adventures and playing a long-term campaign.
+The Expert Set rulebook presents rules for characters of level 4–14, and begins with an introduction to wilderness adventures and playing a long-term campaign.

 The rulebook is then divided into a Player's section and a Dungeon Master's section.
 The Player's section introduces rules for adventuring in the wilderness, as well as new weapons and equipment.
 It expands the spell lists for the cleric and magic-user classes, and introduces the concept of "reversed spells" (in which some spells may be cast with a result opposite to their normal effect).
 Because of their special abilities, the three demi-human classes are given maximum levels "to help keep all the character classes in balance": dwarves, elves, and halflings can only rise to 12th, 10th, and 8th level, respectively.
 When any character reaches a specified "Name" level, depending on their class, they are permitted to build a stronghold, and thus attract lower-level NPC followers.

 The bulk of the Dungeon Master's section provides details for creating and running both wilderness adventures and a long-term campaign, including designing the home town and area of player's characters, and combat rules for various wilderness terrain.
 The Grand Duchy of Karameikos is presented as a sample wilderness adventure area.
 The lists of magical items and monsters are also expanded.

-Players who want further expansion are directed to the Companion Set.
+Players who want to continue expansion on their characters would continue to the Companion Set.